 The course is free and includes examples for every step to obtain your line of position.

-I want to emphasize that the ‘La Rochelle Exercise‘ page, which will lead you to the interactive worksheet page, are the two fundamental cornerstone pages of this website.
+I want to emphasize that the ‘La Rochelle Exercise’ page — which leads to the interactive worksheet — is one of the two cornerstone pages of this website.

 Remember that starting and completing the La Rochelle exercise will take time and effort for beginners